lukxsx/auction-platform/README.md

 * Create HTML reports of auctions

 ## Project structure
-The project consist of two separate npm projects and Cypress tests.
+The project consists of two separate npm projects and Cypress tests.
-Backend is located in the `backend` directory and frontend is located in the `frontend` directory.
+The backend is located in the `backend` directory and the frontend is located in the `frontend` directory.
 Cypress tests are in the `cypress` directory.

 In production, the frontend is served by the backend running in a Docker container.
 For local development, they are run and developed separately.